alexanderabesteh/ExoGenAI/README.md

 # Introduction
-ExoGen AI is a full-stack platform that combines physics-based validation with deep learning to analyze stellar light curves from NASA missions (Kepler, TESS) and identify potential exoplanets.
+ExoGen AI is a full-stack platform that combines physics-based validation with deep learning to analyze stellar light curves from NASA's Kepler mission and identify potential exoplanets.

 The system integrates a FastAPI backend for model inference and training with a Next.js frontend for data upload, visualization, and result interaction.

-# ExoGenAI Backend Setup
+# ExoGen AI Backend Setup

 ## Quick Start